-The red English bulldog has a deep reddish-brown coat with white coloration and a black nose and eyeline.
+The red English bulldog has a deep reddish-brown coat with white coloration and a black nose and eyeliner.

 Red and White

-Other Red Variations – Red English bulldogs can also have a red and fawn coat, red merle coat, and red brindle coat.
+Other Red Variations – Red English bulldogs can also have red and fawn coats, red merle coats, and red brindle coats.

 The blue English bulldog has a steel blue/grey color coat.
-These dogs also have bluish coloration to their paw pads, noses, and eyeline.
+These dogs also have bluish coloration on their paw pads, noses, and eyeliner.